triangledirt/obj/README.md

 First you supply a series of objects each with binary attributes and a binary classification.
 You know the classes of these objects and you supply them to case when you observe them

-Then with new objects whose classes you do not know, you ask case to classify the objects, which it does with a 0 or a 1: a bit to let you know whether case thinks the object is a member of the target set
+Then with new objects whose classes you do not know, you ask case to classify the objects, which it does with a 0 or a 1 (a bit to let you know whether case thinks the object is a member of the target set)

 ## statistical inference properties

 case also provides access to some statistical inference properties which you can use to calculate the likelihood, given the stream of objects you have observed, of a given indicator set having a specific relationship with a given target set

-For example indicator overlap (which is the same as conditional implication) shows the degree to which the indicator set does *indicator overlap* with respect to the target set: the degree to which the indicator set implies the target set
+For example indicator overlap (which is the same as conditional implication) shows the degree to which the indicator set does *indicator overlap* with respect to the target set (the degree to which the indicator set implies the target set)

 These 14 properties are a fingerprint of the inference landscape.
 Their meanings are [explained](#infer-from-set-to-set) later